Common Fund Staff Biographies

 Operations Team Program Analyst

-Richard Conroy, Ph.D., M.B.A., joined the Office of Strategic Coordination in 2017.
-Prior to joining the Office, Richard was the Director of the Division of Applied Science and Technology at the National Institute of Biomedical Imaging and Bioengineering (NIBIB), where we oversaw the institute’s portfolio of programs in biomedical imaging.
+Dr. Richard Conroy joined the Office of Strategic Coordination in 2017.
+Prior to joining the Office, Dr. Conroy was the director of the Division of Applied Science and Technology at the National Institute of Biomedical Imaging and Bioengineering (NIBIB), where he oversaw the institute’s portfolio of programs in biomedical imaging.
 While at NIBIB, he also served as a coordinator for the Common Fund Single Cell Analysis and 4D Nucleome Programs.
-Richard received his Ph.D. from the University of St. Andrews and MBA from the University of Maryland University College.
+Dr. Conroy received his Ph.D. from the University of St. Andrews and M.B.A. from the University of Maryland University College.

-Dr. Courchesne-Schlink earned her Ph.D. in Neuroscience from Harvard University.
+Dr. Stephanie Courchesne-Schlink earned her Ph.D. in neuroscience from Harvard University.
 Her research focused on neurotrophin signaling in the development of sensory and motor neurons, as well as pathological disease states that occur when neurotrophin signaling and downstream cellular responses are altered.
-Dr. Courchesne-Schlink was a Science and Technology Policy Fellow with the American Association for the Advancement of Sciences (AAAS) in the Office of Strategic Coordination from 2010-2011.
+Dr. Courchesne-Schlink was a Science and Technology Policy Fellow with the American Association for the Advancement of Science (AAAS) in the Office of Strategic Coordination from 2010-2011.
 In 2011, she joined the Office of Strategic Coordination as a Health Science Policy Analyst.
 From 2014 to 2019, Stephanie was the Team Leader for Policy, Planning, Evaluation, and Communication.
 In 2019, she became the Senior Advisor to the OSC Director.